ChristopherBiel/ParallelProgramming_Exercises/README.md

-# Parallel Programming Exercises for Team Luca Chris
+# Parallel Programming Exercises for Team Luca and Chris